patrikspiess/demo_patrikspiess/CONTRIBUTION.md

 ## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+As a first pull request I suggest you add a quote in the [FANPAGE.md](FANPAGE.md)

-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+1. Update the WHATSNEW.md with details of changes to the project.
+Do not change the CHAGELOG.md as it is updated automatically by .make_release.sh.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
+2. Make sure the tests are successful by running `poetry run tox`.
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+3. You may request to merge the pull request in once you have the sign-off of another developer.

 ## Code of Conduct